kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - Group Sequences are sequential
 - All sequences within the SUBSCRIBE range are delivered or dropped.
-- GROUP_DROP when a group is dropped.
+- SUBSCRIBE_GAP when a group is dropped.

 ### Fetch via Offset
 A reconnecting subscriber can request the retransmission of a group/stream at a given byte offset.